LightWave 3D

-LightWave 3D is a 3D computer graphics program developed by NewTek.
+LightWave 3D is a 3D computer graphics program developed by LightWave Digital.
 It has been used in films, television, motion graphics, digital matte painting, visual effects, video game development, product design, architectural visualizations, virtual production, music videos, pre-visualizations and advertising.

 Overview

 LightWave is a software package used for rendering 3D images, both animated and static.
 It includes a fast rendering engine that supports such advanced features as realistic reflection, radiosity, caustics, and 999 render nodes.
 The 3D modeling component supports both polygon modeling and subdivision surfaces.
 The animation component has features such as inverse and forward kinematics for character animation, particle systems and dynamics.
-Programmers can expand LightWave's capabilities using an included SDK which offers Python, LScript (a proprietary scripting language) scripting and C language interfaces.
+Programmers can expand LightWave's capabilities using an included SDK which offers Python 2 and 3 support, LScript (a proprietary scripting language, now deprecated as of LightWave 2020) and C language interfaces.